Rahu7p/rp2040-freertos-smp-labs/docs/labs/lab01/README.md

 After running the application:

-- Both tasks should execute continuously.
+- Both tasks should execute periodically.
-- Both tasks should produce periodic serial output.
 - Since no multicore information is printed, it should not be possible to determine which processor core executed each task.

 ---